We are seeking social workers to work on the beautiful east coast of North Yorkshire (Scarborough, Whitby and Ryedale).

 See our current opportunities and apply below...

-Location: North Yorkshire House, Scarborough.
+Location: Various locations within the locality.
 The service very much promotes flexible working with the ability to work remotely from other bases, as well as working from home.

 Opportunities in Scarborough, Whitby or Ryedale